-Find the perfect RV rental in Gay City State Park, CT.
-Simple, easy, and fully insured.
+Discover the best RV rental in Gay City State Park, CT!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the host and start preparing for your adventure

 Gay City State Park rests neatly near the middle of Connecticut, just 30 minutes from Hartford and Middletown and a stone’s throw from Windham.
 Surrounded by lakes and parks, Gay City is the heart of the town of Hebron and has an interesting origin story.

 Gay City was founded in the late 1790s by the Gay family and quickly grew into a thriving mill town.
 However, in the early 1800s, the town was struck hard by the pressure of the War of 1812.
 The town started to gain legs again over the next 30 years, but when the mill burned down in 1830, Gay City became a ghost town.
 The townspeople left and the city was overtaken by the land.
 In 1944, the area that was once Gay City was a thriving forest and the state of Connecticut turned it into Gay City State Park.

 Outdoor enthusiasts will love this place.
 Historic ruins, lush green forest, great hiking trails: Gay City has adventure written all over it.
 Book an RV in Tolland County today and start your motorhome camping vacation in Connecticut's scenic woodlands.